davehermann/lambduh/docs-src/Readme.md

 You're a developer.
 You have a way of working with code that works for you.
 Going serverless should work that way too.
-AWS has a plethora of code tools (Pipeline, Code Deploy, Cloud Formation), but they don't work together *that* well and many are exclusively focused on **server** deployment.
-Wouldn't it be great to deploy **serverless** as easily as Code Deploy to a server?
+There are other serverless management frameworks, and AWS has a number of tools as well.
+> Why can't I just use my normal code structure, and deploy an application?

+With **Lamb-duh**, you can!

-**Lamb-duh** uses AWS Lambda to deploy every part of an application in one step, while keeping the same application structure you're comfortable with.
+Lamb-duh uses AWS Lambda to deploy every part of an application in one step, while keeping the same application structure you're comfortable with.

 Whether you're frontend, backend, or full-stack, Lamb-duh has something to help deploy complex web (or any other S3/Lambda/API Gateway) applications.